hheg/jitstatic/README.md

 ### MetaKeys

 Each key have a <key_name>.metadata which stores information about the key.
 It defines things like what users can access a key and what headers that should be used.
 It also defines the key's type.
 You could if you want hide files from being accessed from the API by using the `hidden` property.
 It can also be read only by using the `protected` property.
 You could if you want create a master .metadata in the directory root and all keys in that directory (not sub folders) will have that key.
 If you need you can override that by specifying a specific metadata file for a particular file in that folder.
+The users field is deprecated and the preferred way of ACL is to use the role based ACL described in the Users section.
 Example:
 ```json
 {"users":[{"password": "1234", "user" : "user1"}],"contentType":"application/json","protected":false,"hidden":false,"headers":[{"header":"tag","value":"1234"},{"header":"header","value":"value"}],"read":[{"role":"read"}],"write":[{"role":"write"}]}